dlampa/php-tasks/readme.md

-# jsTasks web app
+# phpTasks web app
-TECHCareers Assignment 3 - Simple JavaScript TODO app (with a twist)
+TECHCareers Assignment x - jsTasks + PHP = phpTasks

-This is my first JavaScript app - a simple take on the classic to-do concept.
-As it is based on pure JS, data is not persistent.
+This is my first PHP app and is essentially a rework of the previous work, jsTasks, with the PHP used as a backend.

 ## Assignment
-* Create a simple to-do app that can handle adding, editing and deleting tasks through a simple, intuitive interface.

-* The app should be able to visually sort items based on their completion status (i.e. in pending, active, completed columns)

-* Creation, completion, editing, etc. times should be shown together with the tasks.

-* Allow the user to estimate completion time for each task, then compare and report status of the task back to the user (late, early, etc.)
+* Use PHP variables, arrays, includes.

+* Handle `<form>` submission using PHP, with appropriate `method` and `action` attributes.

+* Storing, manipulating and retrieving data from the $_SESSION global variable.

 ## Live website

-You can see the live version of this project at the following [link](https://altx.dev/jstasks)
+You can see the live version of this project at the following [link](https://altx.dev/phptasks)

-## Trello project board

-Access the Trello board for the project [here](https://trello.com/b/ijRcoZGY/js-todo)